agupta15k/Donatify/README.md

 :clap: “Happiness doesn’t result from what we get, but from what we give." ~ Ben Carson :clap:

-Majority of us have noticed items which go to waste even when they are in their prime conditions.
-For example, many atriums, dining halls around the world dispose of their leftovers at the end of the day and a lot of food is being wasted.
-We introduce to you Donatify, a platform for donors and receivers to communicate to donate and recieve items respectively.
-In simple terms, a user would put up items which they would like to donate and other users, if their interests match with the item would choose to receive it.
+Majority of us have noticed items which go to waste even when they are in their prime condition.
+For example, many atriums, dining halls around the world, dispose of their leftovers at the end of the day, and a lot of food is being wasted.

+We introduce to you Donatify, a platform for donors and receivers to communicate, donate and recieve items respectively.
+In simple terms, a user would put up items which they would like to donate, and other users, if their interests match with the item, would choose to receive it.

+**Want to be part of an environment saving initiative, while sitting in the comfort of your home?** Get on Donatify, donate the stuff you don't need, and feel good.

 ## App in action